 Parents who want to hand over the farm to the next generation should consider paying into a separate pension or investment vehicle, to support them in retirement while freeing up the core farming business.

 “Paying regular amounts – or lump sums in a profitable year – into a private pension is great way to reduce income tax bills and build up a decent pension pot.
 Once you have a sufficient amount saved you could convert it into a Self-Invested Personal Pension, which you can use to buy land and property, or to set up a diversified enterprise.

+“That can provide a regular income throughout your retirement, and you are still left with a capital asset to pass onto the next generation,” she adds.
 “If you make a succession plan in your 30s rather than your 60s, you can pass on the farming business intact, while also providing for yourself and any non-farming descendents.
 It opens up a lot more options for the family as a whole.”